Tell us what kind of trip you want

 work out the details, book securely

-Imagine a trip to Austria, tailor made for you
+Imagine your trip to Austria, designed for lifelong memories

 Austria is famous for high culture with fine arts and classical music, lavish palaces, baroque architecture, schnitzel and sachertorte.
 In the cobblestone streets of Vienna and Salzburg walked the likes of Mozart, Haydn, Freud and Marie Antoinette.
 Some of them even enjoyed a cup of coffee at one of the Viennese coffee houses with the first one opening as early as 1685.
 But more important for adventure travelers is that the Central Eastern Alps surrounds this small country.
 And the impressive hills, made famous to the world in The Sound of Music, are awesome all year round.